Clinical trial claims can be made if you or a member of your family has been involved in a trial that has caused you an

 First Personal Injury lawyers are specialists in different kinds of clinical trials claims and we have broad experience in helping clients successfully receive the maximum amount of compensation they are legally entitled to.

 The amount of compensation you will receive for a clinical trial claim will depend largely on the extent to which you have suffered.
-During the compensation claims process, a number of different elements will be considered including the level of pain and suffering you have experienced; the amount of expenses you have had to pay for in relation to your injury and whether or not you have suffered a loss of earnings as a result.
+During the compensation claims process, a number of different elements will be considered including the level of pain and suffering you have experienced; the number of expenses you have had to pay for in relation to your injury and whether or not you have suffered a loss of earnings as a result.
 All these factors will be taken into account when calculating how much compensation you will be awarded for a clinical trial claim.

 If you have been harmed by a clinical trial then you may be able to make a clinical trial compensation claim.
 Please get in touch with our no win no fee solicitors at First Personal Injury lawyers on our national accident helpline number or please complete one of our online claim forms.

 We’ll talk through the details of your claim over the phone, and then advise further!